Configuration

 ../_images/image014.png

 Click on “New” in the menu strip at the top of your window to create a new backup instance.
 A backup instance results in a MAGS option file (.mags) which contains all the information MAGS needs to backup a certain scope of data.
-Within the scope defined by a backup instance, you may handle as many file systems as you like but per instance you may define only one SPECTRUM PROTECT client option file.
-So in most cases, a single MAGS backup instance can handle all backups and there is no need to split it up into separate jobs – but you will definitely have more than one MAGS backup instance if you want to access more than one SPECTRUM PROTECT servers or use more than one SPECTRUM PROTECT node.
+Within the scope defined by a backup instance, you may handle as many file systems as you like but per instance you may define only one STORAGE PROTECT client option file.
+So in most cases, a single MAGS backup instance can handle all backups and there is no need to split it up into separate jobs – but you will definitely have more than one MAGS backup instance if you want to access more than one STORAGE PROTECT servers or use more than one STORAGE PROTECT node.

 ../_images/image015.png